eraybasar/pesdk-docs/_guides/android/v3_1/features/stickers.md

 ![Editor Stickers]({{ site.baseurl }}/assets/images/guides/{{page.platform}}/{{page.version}}/imgly_editor_sticker.png){: width="360px"}

-In order to change the available stickers, rearrange or add new stickers, start with a default `ImglyConfig` as described in the [Configuration]({{ site.baseurl }}/guides/{{page.platform}}/{{page.version}}/features/configuration) section.
+In order to change the available stickers, rearrange or add new stickers, start with a default `ImglyConfig` as described in the [configuration]({{ site.baseurl }}/guides/{{page.platform}}/{{page.version}}/introduction/configuration) section.
 Then use the `setStickerConfig()` method to update the configuration.
 The stickers are partitioned into categories, therefore the `ImglyConfig` expects a list of `StickerCategoryConfig` objects.
 Each of these objects represents a single sticker category and takes three parameters:

 1. The resource identifier of the sticker name.
 Will not be displayed in the default layout but, is used for accessibility
 2. A drawable resource or ImageSource of the icon